5 Tips for Parents to Succeed in the College Athletic Recruiting Process

 1 – Understand who is responsible.
 Many families assume that their high school coach is responsible for their recruiting process.
 High school coaches are great people; they work really hard and usually don’t earn much money.
 Often, they are teachers who have papers and tests to grade or work other jobs to make a living, and most of them have families to take care of as well.
 The recruiting process is ultimately your responsibility.
 You are responsible for researching and evaluating schools, contacting college coaches, visiting schools and making decisions along the way.
 Your high school coach can help you with the process by determining where your skills might fit in with different college levels and programs, writing recommendations, and even placing phone calls on your behalf to college coaches after you have initiated contact.
 Don’t be the parent that senior year says, “I thought our coach would take care of the recruiting process for us.”

-3 – Don’t follow the herd.
+3 – Don’t follow the herd in the college athletic recruiting process.
 Many students put themselves in a position to fail by simply following the herd and applying to well-known popular schools.
 The problem is that everyone is applying to these schools and competition for admission is extremely difficult.
-Harvard annually receives over 20,000 applications and admits roughly 10% of applicants each year.
-Despite your academic record, Harvard is going to turn down over 18,000 students each year, some of them being incredibly smart and gifted students.
+Harvard annually receives over 30,000 applications and admits roughly 10% of applicants each year.
+Despite your academic record, Harvard is going to turn down over 28,000 students each year, some of them being incredibly smart and gifted students.
 Juniata, a small D3 school in Pennsylvania received just over 1,500 applications last year and accepted about 1,100 students or roughly 75%.
 Few have heard of Juniata because they are not Harvard and you won’t find their basketball team on TV in March Madness or their football team in a bowl game.
 Juniata recently appeared in the Unofficial Guide to the 320 Most Interesting Colleges, published by Kaplan Publishing and their girls volleyball team won the 2004 D3 national championship.
 If your list of colleges includes only those well-known schools everyone has heard of, you will find competition for athletic spots and acceptance extremely difficult.

-5 – Be Educated.
+5 – Be Educated about the college athletic recruiting process.
 There are a lot of confusing topics and terms that you will come across in the recruiting process; official visits, early decision, EFC, red shirts, scholarship blending, head-count sports, NLI, Clearinghouse, Dead period, and so on.
-Your job is to learn the basics, understand your role in the recruiting process, understand how coaches recruit and what the look for, and understand what admission departments and schools look for.
+Your job is to learn the basics, understand your role in the recruiting process, understand how coaches recruit and what they look for, and understand what admission departments and schools look for.
 It’s not about rules; it’s about understanding and working with the process.
 That’s why we developed The Making of a Student-Athlete, the most complete college recruiting guide on the market today!
 We took the secrets out of the recruiting process and provide you everything you need to know to succeed!